-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Organisms – Different Types of Asexual Reproduction”.
+This set of Class 12 Biology Chapter 1 Multiple Choice Questions & Answers (MCQs) focuses on “Reproduction in Organisms” for NEET Preparation.

 1. Binary fission are of 2 types.

 Explanation: Binary fission is a type of asexual reproduction where the parent cell splits into 2 daughter cells.
 One is irregular, like the one that takes place in amoeba.
 It takes place along any plane.
 The other is transverse, like in paramecium.
 It divides the organism width wise, that is along the transverse axis.